junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Dean," he says quietly but firmly, "I don't think it's wise to keep drinking more."

 Dean shakes his head briefly to clear his mind, looks like as if a warm bubble around his head just get popped and he is trying to sink back to the seat from his floating state.
 "Guess you're right," he mummers sleepily, "as much as I'd like to stay, I'm probably too old for the overnight carnival and celebration now.
-Need to pass out for a couple hours."
+Need to pass out for a couple of hours."
 He stands up staggeringly, his eyes can barely stay open now, he'll own that to more tiredness than drunkenness.

 "I understand."
 Cas stands up too, follows him out of the kitchen and helps Dean get back to his room before his crooked footsteps take any wrong turn.

-"Get some rest, Dean."
-Cas says, his hands holding some of Dean's weight until making sure he's secure on his own bed.
+"Get some rest, Dean," Cas says, his hands holding some of Dean's weight until making sure he's secure on his own bed.
 Then he gestures the other end of the corridor.
 "I'll just take the guest room."

-"Good night, Cas," Dean mumbles, though Castiel suspects he might already fell in sleep before finishing the sentence.
+"Night, Cas," Dean mumbles, though Castiel suspects he might already fell in sleep before finishing the sentence.

-Cas turns off the light, lingering by the door in the dark for two seconds too long.
+Cas turns off the light, lingering by the door in the dark for a second too long.
 "Good night, Dean."

 <br>